sethforprivacy/sethforprivacy.com/content/guides/building-sethsimmons-me.md

   hugo
 ```

-Those three commands and my latest changes are live in seconds!
+All it takes are those three commands and my latest changes are live in seconds!
 It's simple to work on the blog from any device, push the
 changes to Github, and then deploy in seconds.

 # Helpful Hugo Pages